 Founded in 1997, the Backwaters Press has published award-winning books by some of America’s finest writers.
 The University of Nebraska Press acquired the Backwaters Press in 2018, with its impressive backlist in poetry and prose that contributes to the cultural … Continue reading Backwaters Prize in Poetry Deadline is May 31

-Book Birthdays celebrate one year of a book’s life in tweets, reviews, and more.
-This month we’re celebrating the First Book Birthday for The Shell Game: Writers Play with Borrowed Forms by Kim Adrian!
-About the Book: Within the recent explosion of … Continue reading Happy Book Birthday to Joe Bonomo’s No Place I Would Rather Be!
+Book Birthdays celebrate one year of a books life in tweets, reviews, and more.
+This month we’re saying Happy First Book Birthday to No Place I Would Rather Be: Roger Angell and a Life in Baseball Writing by Joe Bonomo. … Continue reading Happy Book Birthday to Joe Bonomo’s No Place I Would Rather Be!

 Robert Vivian is a professor of English and creative writing at Alma College in Michigan and teaches as a core faculty member in the low-residency MFA program at the Vermont College of Fine Arts.
 He is the author of four … Continue reading From the Desk of Robert Vivian: Be Willing to Get Carried Away

 The University of Nebraska Press is happy to announce that Matt Mason, the current Nebraska State Poet, will be the judge for the 2020 Backwaters Press Prize in Poetry competition.
 Submissions will be accepted April 1 through May 15.
 The … Continue reading Announcing the Judge for the 2020 Backwaters Press Prize in Poetry